| The week of the Rescue Attempt an Admiral came to our ship to brief us on coming events. The Rescue Attempt was still secret,

 the entire Middle East.
 That fear was heightened by the United States' surrender of sensitive listening posts along the

 Iranian border with the Soviet Union, used to monitor Soviet Missiles.
-It was almost universally believed in

 Iran that the CIA would attempt a repeat performance of 1953.
 Actually, Carter had no intention of trying to restore the